• Skip to primary navigation

 Healthy zucchini bread on cooling rack, sliced

 Zucchini Bread is a classic veggie-loaded sweet treat!
-It is a great way to put those giant zucchinis to use during the summer months but also a great way to sneak in veggies at breakfast, snack or even a dessert.
+It is a great way to put those giant zucchinis to use during the summer months but also a great way to sneak in veggies at breakfast, snack time or even for dessert.
 Traditional recipes, however, often have a lot of added sugar and are made from bleached flours.
 For this Healthy Zucchini Bread, I’ve used natural sweeteners to bring this summer treat to life and used good-for-you whole grains!

 Tips for make Healthy Zucchini Bread

 • Let it cool completely.
 If you want to dive right in and enjoy a slice warm (because that is kinda the best thing ever), go for it.
-But don’t freak out if the bread is slightly soft in the middle and the bread sticks to the parchment paper a but.
+But don’t freak out if the bread is slightly soft in the middle and the bread sticks to the parchment paper a bit.
 Both are normal and as the muffins cool, both issues will resolve as the bread cools.

 • Don’t skip on squeezing out the zucchini.
 Zucchini naturally has a lot of water.
 Squeezing out some of the zucchini’s natural moisture is essential so that this bread comes out perfectly moist instead of mushy.